davidmgurley/david-gurley-codetest/README.md

 - A user can filter the list of succulents by type
 - A user can "like" (and subsequently revoke the like) for any number of succulents

+### Get started
+The app is bootstrapped using `create-react-app`.
+You can start the development server via `yarn start` or `npm start`.
+For more information on `create-react-app`, see the `CRA-README.md` file.

+`App.js` is your main entry point to the application.

 ### Where to get the data
 In this repo is a `json` file with an array of succulent data.
 You can consume it however you would like.
+Feel free to move it.

 ### Tests
 Tests are always welcome and at least one test as a proof of concept would be ideal.